|Nutrition Facts (per serving)|

 |Total Carbohydrate 7g||2%|

 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Knowing how to distinguish between teas is a must for anyone professing to have an interest in Korean cuisine and culture, but you can go a step further by using a recipe to actually learn to make popular Korean teas, such as roasted rice tea.
 If you're too intimidated to try to make a traditional Korean meal, finding out how to make common drinks can still make you look impressive.

 This recipe for roasted rice tea, which is also known as sungyung, is quite easy.
 You can't go wrong by using these easy-to-follow directions as a guide.
 Before you set out to make the tea, you should know what sungyung is.
 Simply put, it is a popular Korean grain "tea," which means that sungyung is just well-roasted rice steeped in hot water.
 It has a nutty, smoky flavor, so if that doesn't appeal to you, try out another Korean-style tea instead.

 If you do enjoy a nutty taste, keep in mind that this recipe for sungyung requires you to make a large batch of roasted rice so that you can have a cup of sungyung whenever you feel like it.
 If you just want to make a few cups of tea, you can also fry some rice in a dry (no oil) pan.

-To make sungyung (sungyung) tea, take about 2 tsp of the roasted rice and steep for a few minutes in a cup of water.
+To make sungyung (sungyung) tea, take about 2 teaspoons of the roasted rice and steep for a few minutes in a cup of boiling hot water.